XFL (2001): Current status and revival

 The 2001 XFL games are now part of the WWE Video Library, the rights to which have been held by NBC's streaming service Peacock since March 2021.

 In September 2012, WWE attempted to file a new XFL trademark for use in wrestling and football which was previously filed in 2009 under XFL LLC.
 The application remained pending since WWE never put together a "Statement of Use" for the trademark.
 In July 2015, the XFL's first trademark extension was granted.

 On December 15, 2017, it was reported that McMahon was seriously considering a revival of the XFL.
-WWE didn't confirm or deny the rumors, but released a statement that McMahon was launching a new company known as Alpha Entertainment, that was looking to expand into sports and entertainment properties "including professional football", and that WWE itself wasn't returning to professional football.
+WWE didn't confirm or deny the rumors, but released a statement that McMahon was launching a new company, known as Alpha Entertainment, that was looking to expand into sports and entertainment properties "including professional football", and that WWE itself wasn't returning to professional football.

 Noted wrestling journalist Dave Meltzer speculated that McMahon was starting a shell corporation with his own money to protect WWE shareholders on a potential XFL revival.
 A revival of the XFL would air either on traditional TV or the WWE Network, and would be toned down compared to its original incarnation due to CTE concerns in football that surfaced in the early 2010s.
 On December 22, 2017, McMahon sold $100 million worth of WWE shares, which required notification to the U.S. Securities and Exchange Commission; the SEC reported that it was done so that McMahon could fund Alpha Entertainment.
 WWE shares did in fact decline slightly due to the report, with Citigroup downgrading WWE shares from "buy" to "neutral".

 On January 25, 2018, Alpha Entertainment announced a new incarnation of the XFL which began play in 2020.
-The XFL does not utilize the same sports entertainment gimmicks as the original, instead focusing on adjusting rules to increase the speed of play.
-NBC has no involvement with this incarnation, which is instead carried by the outlets of ESPN Inc. and (during its 2020 season) Fox Corporation.
+The XFL did not utilize the same sports entertainment gimmicks as the original, instead focusing on adjusting rules to increase the speed of play.
+NBC had no involvement with this incarnation, which was, instead, carried by the outlets of ESPN Inc. and (during its 2020 season) Fox Corporation.
 Following the 2020 season (cut short by stay-at-home orders tied to the COVID pandemic), McMahon sold the XFL to a consortium led by his former wrestler Dwayne Johnson (The Rock) along with Johnson's business partners Dany Garcia and RedBird Capital.
 The league played one season in 2023, but would later merge with the USFL (established by Fox Corporation during the XFL's 2020–23 hiatus) to form the United Football League, with the XFL name kept as a conference name for the next two years until Mike Repole purchased a stake in the UFL and dissolved the XFL conference in October 2025.